-We make burgers a lot at home; they are so simple and taste much nicer than store-bought versions.
+We make homemade burgers from scratch a lot.
+They just taste so much nicer than store-bought versions.

 However, up until recently, I wasn’t very happy with the shape of my patties.
 The control freak in me wanted them all uniform-shaped and prettily round, rather than irregular, rustic looking blobs.